 Configure Report Settings

 By default, all Cost Reports include discounts and taxes.
-You can optionally enable credits and discounts, too.- Credits: Credits are often promotional codes redeemed for services or trials on your account.
+You can optionally enable credits and refunds, too.- Credits: Credits are often promotional codes redeemed for services or trials on your account.

 - Discounts: Discounts can include programs like the AWS Enterprise Discount program.
 Discounts are often negotiated with the cloud provider and based on usage.
 You might see discounts reflected as negative values in the Cost Report table.
 You can follow the below best practices for analyzing Cost Reports with discounts: